Watercolor Terms for Beginners: A Simple Introduction

 Understanding basic watercolor terminology can:

-Think of watercolor vocabulary as a support tool, not a test.
-You don’t need to know everything — just enough to keep moving forward.
+Think of watercolor vocabulary as a support tool — you just need to know enough to keep moving forward.

 The terms below are some of the most commonly used words you’ll encounter when learning watercolor.
 These explanations are intentionally straightforward — designed to support learning — simply becoming familiar with their meaning will make tutorials, books, and practice sessions feel much more approachable. 💛